-Since Mulder depends on the web as its knowledge base, the choice of search engine determines our scope of knowledge and the method of retrieving that knowledge.
+Since MULDER depends on the web as its knowledge base, the choice of search engine essentially determines our scope of knowledge, and the method of retrieving that knowledge.
 The idiosyncrasies of the search engine also affect more than just the syntax of the queries.
 For example, with Boolean search engines one could issue a query A AND ( B OR C ), but for search engines which do not support disjunction, one must decompose the original query into two, A B and A C, in order to get the same set of pages.

 We considered a few search engine candidates, but eventually chose Google.
 Google has two overwhelming advantages over others: it has the widest coverage among search engines (as of October 2000, Google has indexed 1.2 billion web pages), and its page ranking function is unrivaled.
-Wider coverage means that Mulder has a larger knowledge base and access to more information.
-With a larger collection moreover, we have a higher probability of finding target sentences.
-Google's ranking function helps Mulder in two ways.
-First, Google's ranking function is based on the PageRank [Brin and Page 1998] algorithm which uses link analysis techniques to determine sites with higher information value.
-This provides Mulder with a selection of higher quality pages.
-Second, Google's ranking function is based on the proximity of words, for example, if the document has keywords closer together, it will be ranked higher.
-While this has no effect on queries with long phrases, it helps significantly in cases where we have to rely on keywords.
+Wider coverage means that MULDER has a larger knowledge base and access to more information.
+Moreover, with a larger collection we have a higher probability of finding target sentences.
+Google's ranking function helps MULDER in two ways.
+First, Google's ranking function is based on the PAGERANK [17] and the HITS algorithms [19], which use random walk and link analysis techniques respectively to determine sites with higher information value.
+This provides MULDER with a selection of higher quality pages.
+Second, Google's ranking function is also based on the proximity of words, i.e., if the document has keywords closer together, it will be ranked higher.
+While this has no effect on queries with long phrases, it helps significantly in cases when we have to rely on keywords.